 1. Carrying two separate devices – a TETRA radio and a smartphone.

-2. Carrying two connected devices – a remote speaker microphone (RSM) with TETRA capability and a smartphone.
-The RSM would be connected to the smartphone.
+2. Carrying two connected devices – a remote speaker microphone (RSM) connected with TETRA radio and a smartphone.
+The RSM will let the user to operate both devices.

-3. Carrying two connected devices – a smartphone with a special cover or sleeve that would have TETRA functionality.
-The cover or sleeve would be connected to the smartphone.
+3. Carrying two connected devices – a smartphone inside a special cover or sleeve connected to a TETRA radio.
+The cover or sleeve can include a loudspeaker and easy-to-use buttons, and it lets the user operate both devices.

 Handpicked content for you ---